 9.1 – Time is of the essence as regards dates for payment.
 Unless otherwise specifically agreed in writing by the Company, payment shall be made by bank transfer, free of charge for the beneficiary.

 9.2 – If no time for payment is specified in any particular Contract between the Company and the Customer and unless otherwise specifically agreed in writing by the Company, payment shall be made on Order of the Goods.

 9.3 – In addition to all other rights and remedies available to the Company under the Contract or under applicable law, in the event of failure by the Customer to make payment on the payment due date, the Company may at its discretion:

 9.3.1 – suspend or cancel delivery of Goods under the relevant or any other Contract;

 9.3.2 – exclude any Warranty which would otherwise be applicable in relation to any Goods supplied to the Customer.

-9.6 – If the account is not settled by the due date for payment the Company reserves the right (without prejudice to all its other rights) to charge interest at the rate of 5% above the base rate of HSBC Bank plc from time to time, or if that base rate ceases to exist such other comparable rate of interest as the Company may from time to time decide, from the date payment is due until receipt of payment by the Company.
-(This being the approximate cost to the company of delayed receipt).
+9.5 – If the account is not settled by the due date for payment the Company reserves the right (without prejudice to all other rights or remedies available to it under the Contract or under applicable law) to charge interest on any overdue amount at the rate of 5% above the base rate of HSBC Bank plc from time to time, or if that base rate ceases to exist such other comparable rate of interest as the Company may from time to time decide, which interest shall accrue on a daily basis from the date payment is due until receipt of full payment by the Company (including all interest accrued).

 10 – WARRANTIES